siphesihle252/CodingBasics/README.md

 # HTML & CSS Basics
-Basics of HTML & CSS
+Basics of HTML, CSS and JavaScript